We are ISA, the Socio-Environmental Institute

 The Origins Brazil Seal is born

-In partnership with Imaflora and local associations of indigenous peoples, riverside dwellers, extractivists and quilombolas, the Origins Brasil Network is launched to value forest products.
-The objective is to provide more transparency to forest product chains, ensuring their origin and helping consumers to identify companies that value and respect the importance of keeping the forest standing.
+In partnership with Imaflora and local associations of Indigenous, riverside, extractivist, and quilombola communities, the Origens Brasil Network is launched to promote the value of forest products.
+The goal is to bring greater transparency to forest product chains, ensuring their origin and helping consumers identify companies that value and respect the importance of preserving the forest.

 LEARN MORE